Tutor Handbook

 Tiger Tutors:

 Tiger Tutors features drop-in tutoring/help sessions where students can come to ask questions, review material, and discuss problems with teams of knowledgeable peer tutors.
 For these sessions, the Learning Center targets subject areas and courses with high enrollments and high demands for tutoring.
-The current list includes over fifty courses in Business, Biological and Life Sciences, Mathematics, Physics and Foreign Languages.
-Tiger Tutors is available to all undergraduates.
+The current list includes nearly fifty courses in Business, Biological and Life Sciences, Mathematics, Physics and Foreign Languages.
+Tiger Tutors is available to all undergraduates, and students do not need to make an appointment to attend Tiger Tutors.

 Academic Coaching:

-Starting in the Fall 2021 semester, the Learning Center started offering Academic Coaching as a service available to all students.
 The purpose of this program is to help students learn how to learn (metacognition) and to improve their overall academic success.
+Students can schedule one-on-one appointments with a Coach via MU Connect.
 Our Academic Coaches are trained in a variety of studentship skills, including:

 • Note-taking